HazardousPeach/hazardouspeach.github.io/_posts/2017-05-07-herbgrind-2-the-real-machine.md

 ---
 layout: post
-title: "Herbgrind Part 2: The Herbgrind Analysis"
+title: "Herbgrind Part 2: The Real Machine"
 author: Alex Sanchez-Stern
 ---

 Welcome back to my series of posts on Herbgrind, a dynamic analysis tool that finds floating point issues in compiled programs.
-The purpose of this series is to explain how Herbgrind works and the principles behind it's design.
-To do that, we're starting with a simple hypothetical computer called the "Float Machine", which is just enough to capture the interesting floating point behaviour of a real computer, like the one that's probably sitting on your desk.
+The purpose of this series is to explain how Herbgrind works and the principles behind its design.
+To do that, we're starting with a simple hypothetical computer called the "Float Machine", which is just enough to capture the interesting floating point behavior of a real computer, like the one that's probably sitting on your desk.

 ![Herbgrind logo]({{ site.baseurl }}/images/full-logo.png){:style="width:30%" class="centered"}